-The Law specifically refers to the use of PII in the cloud; the Law provides a list of requirements with which the third party providing these types of storage service must comply in order to ensure the safety of the PII to be uploaded therein.
+The Federal Law for the Protection of Personal Data (the Law) specifically refers to the use of personally identifiable information (PII) in the cloud; the Law provides a list of requirements any third party providing these types of storage service must comply with to ensure the safety of the PII to be uploaded therein.

-Furthermore, when PII controllers use remote or local means of electronic communication, optical or other technology mechanisms, which allow them to collect PII automatically and simultaneously at the same time that individuals have contact with such PII, the individuals must be informed, through a communication or warning duly placed in a conspicuous location, with regard to the use of these technologies and the fact that PII has been collected, as well as the process to disable such access, except when the technology is required for technical purposes.
+Further, when PII controllers use remote or local means of electronic communication, optical or other technology mechanisms, that allow them to collect PII automatically and simultaneously at the same time that individuals have contact with PII (cookies or web beacons), the individuals must be informed, through a communication or warning duly placed in a conspicuous location, concerning the use of these technologies and the fact that PII has been collected, as well as the process to disable such access, except when the technology is required for technical purposes.

-41 Electronic communications marketing
+Electronic communications marketing

-Describe any rules on marketing by email, fax or telephone.
+44 Describe any rules on marketing by email, fax or telephone.

-The Law does not provide any specific rules on marketing by email, fax or telephone; nonetheless, any such contact with individuals is treated as PII and any marketing through those media will, therefore, be regulated in accordance with the Law.
+The Federal Law for the Protection of Personal Data does not provide any specific rules on marketing by email, fax or telephone; nonetheless, any such contact with individuals is treated as PII and any marketing through those media will, therefore, be regulated according to the Law.

-42 Cloud services
+Cloud services